linode/docs/docs/guides/tools-reference/tools/use-nano-text-editor-commands/index.md

 ## Installing the Nano Text Editor in Linux

-Nano is included with many Linux distributions by default, but some users may need to install Nano on Linux using the [package management](https://www.linode.com/docs/using-linux/package-management/) tool of the distribution.
+Nano is included with many Linux distributions by default.
+However, some users may need to install Nano on Linux using the [package management](https://www.linode.com/docs/using-linux/package-management/) tool of the distribution.

 **Debian/Ubuntu**: